Outbound Webhook Step

 }

-Finally, here's a DELETE request with an optional body.
+DELETE with an optional body:

 {